paulbjerk/Airqiv/README.md

 # AI-Assistant
 This is a Retrieval Augmented Generation (RAG) process for Apple M-series Mac computers.
 It uses Ollama and ChromaDB, and is written in Python.
 To use you can dowload the three python files, and the CSV file as a model for ingest.
 This CSV file contains the text extracted via an OCR process from photos of documents at the US National Archive (NARA II) in College Park, MD.
-Photos of the first full document (4 photos which are the first four entries in the spreadsheet) are also included here.
+Photos of the first full document (four photos which are the first four entries in the spreadsheet) are also included here.

 To use: This only works on an M-series Apple Macintosh computer (2020 or later).